Student Day Trips to Penikese

 “I was sold from the moment I was told of Penikese's history as a

-science laboratory, school for young men, and bird sanctuary.
+science laboratory and a bird sanctuary.

 Penikese Island is a place of exceptional beauty, mystery, and peace.